urbit/urbit.org-reloaded/content/blog/urbithost-interview.md

 The downside is that running your own server can be a complex and difficult process.
 Third-party hosting allows an expert to do that work for you.
 The hosting provider gets paid, and you get 24/7 access to your ship.

-UrbitHost is one of the latest [hosting providers](https://subject.network/planet-sales/).
+[UrbitHost](https://urbithost.com) is one of the latest [hosting providers](https://subject.network/planet-sales/) to enter the market.
 As of now, it is one of the fastest and easiest ways onto the network.
 You pay the fee, and you get sent a link that you use to access Landscape.
 It&#39;s that easy.

 At least, it&#39;s that easy for the end user.
 For the guy running the operations, ~lavlyn-litmeg, it can be quite a complex operation.
 I sat down with him to find out about what it&#39;s like being a commercial developer on Urbit.
 We also talked about technology, the developer ecosystem, and the future of Urbit.

-If you want to get in touch you can reach him at ~lavlyn-litmeg, the ~sardys/uh group, or urbithost.com.
+If you want to get in touch you can reach him at ~lavlyn-litmeg, the ~sardys/uh group, or [urbithost.com](https://urbithost.com).

 ----